-We included our valuation specialists as part of the auaffiliated companies in the carrying amount of CHF 278 dit team.
-Our audit procedures included, among other, model used by management.
+We included our valuation specialists as part of the aumodel used by management.
 We further assessed the reasonability of the implied enterprise value used in the impairment calculation considering the Company's market capitalization on 31 December 2021.
 We tested the